Drag13/articles/headers/index.md

 Luckily, Alice knows about CSP header and already added it to the response : ```Content-Security-Policy: default-src 'self'```.
 Now, a browser already knows, that scripts (and images, and fonts, and styles) not from origin domains are forbidden to use and Bob's attack fails.

-Withing this header you can deny inline scripts and eval usage (goodby inline XSS), specify a checksum for the scripts (good by substitution of the 3rd party scripts), allow specific domains for your images, fonts, and styles.
-It can restrict fetch requests, deny usage of your site inside an iframe (goodby [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)) and much more.
+Withing this header you can deny inline scripts and eval usage (goodbye inline XSS), specify a checksum for the scripts (goodbye substitution of the 3rd party scripts), allow specific domains for your images, fonts, and styles.
+It can restrict fetch requests, deny usage of your site inside an iframe (goodbye [CSRF](https://en.wikipedia.org/wiki/Cross-site_request_forgery)) and much more.
 CSP header is very flexible and can support almost all of your needs.

 ### Can I use?